 Neoshamanism is one of the commercial attractions at the disputed venue endorsed by slumbering bureaucracies.
 The 2005 programme included a week of “The Original Quest: An Astroshamanic Journey into Space and Time.”
 The price tag was £425, that amount being favoured by the managerial strategy in many other attractions also.
 This particular event was described as a “unique workshop of healing and transformation,” the aim being that of “retrieving our most genuine and whole nature.”
 The ad for this occurrence further reveals that “drawing from Pagan and Christian shamanic traditions, this workshop aims to re-own our hidden past.”
 (Findhorn Foundation Courses and Workshops May-October 2005, p.
 11).

 Slightly cheaper was four days of an activity called “Choose Life at Whatever Risk: A Personal Development Workshop.”
 The cost for fashionable risk was £375.
 The risk is perhaps greater than is commercially stated, many attendant problems being unacknowledged by workshop entrepreneurs.
 One of the objectives stated in the ad is “connectedness to others” (ibid., p.
-15), though clients are not told that this deceptive myth entails the disconnection and stigmatisation of dissidents or critics.
+15).
+Clients are not told that this deceptive myth entails the disconnection and stigmatisation of dissidents or critics.
 The underlying managerial ploys at the Findhorn Foundation remain unaccountable in terms other than immediate income.

 Only a week earlier than Whatever Risk, in September 2005 occurred an “advanced workshop” in Astroshamanic Trance Dance and Basic Drumming Training.
 The price for this week of neoshamanism was £445.
 Clients were promised “spontaneous healing expression.”
 The exploited theme of healing is common in Findhorn Foundation workshop ads.
 The affluent clientele are trained to be uncritical in the receipt of such neoshamanic lore as “we explore drumming and traditional dances according to astrological cycles, creating sacred space, establishing connections with spirit powers, retrieving fragmented soul-parts, activating blocked energies and using them to support major transformational processes” (ibid., p.
 15).
+Commercial transformation is a doubtful asset.

 The Foundation Faculty were specifically mentioned as the joint conductors of a further dose of neoshamanism in October 2005.
 The sub-title was “Astroshamanic Healing Touch and Soul Retrieval.”
 This was a “special week” at £425 “for those who are open to using the transformational power of deep emotions.”
 Deep critical thoughts are anathema in such environments, even though “advanced healing methods” are explicitly denoted by the ad (ibid., p.
 17).

 The vocabulary is fluent.
 An October 2005 workshop was entitled “Anything Can Be Healed.”
 This week of declared expertise was on offer at £475, slightly more greedy than other exercises in alternatives to rational thinking.
 The Body Mirror system was here being promoted “for the purpose of restoring harmony where things have gone out of balance” (ibid., p.
 17).
 Prospective clients were told that “the chakras will be used as a key... to understand the inner causes of symptoms” (ibid.).
-The chakra lore was misappropriated by the new age (via Jung) from Hinduism, and almost anything said about that subject is currently in question unless deriving from a strong critical angle.
+The chakra lore was misappropriated by the new age (via Jung) from Hinduism.
+Almost anything said about that subject is currently in question unless deriving from a strong critical angle.

 13.2 Influence of the Esalen Institute

 Commercial mysticism should be distinguished from “spirituality,” whatever that might transpire to be.
-The enduring influence of the Esalen Institute (in California) on the Findhorn Foundation programme is not something to be ignored, as the former was the seedbed (since the 1960s) for “workshop” contrivances devised to capture the attention of gullible clients.
+The enduring influence of the Esalen Institute (in California) on the Findhorn Foundation programme is not something to be ignored.
+Esalen was the seedbed (since the 1960s) for “workshop” contrivances devised to capture the attention of gullible clients.
 A tangible indication of the parent influence was on offer at the Foundation in September 2005, when six days of “Healing through Touch” cost £485.
 The sub-title stated “An Introduction to Esalen Massage.”
 The Findhorn Foundation ad for clients emphasised that “Esalen Massage, known for its flowing, exquisitely sensitive techniques, has been developed from an integration of the work of master teachers who have blessed the Esalen Institute in California with their knowledge since 1963” (FF Courses and Workshops May-October 2005, p.
 15).

 As a consequence of such emphases, many Findhorn Foundation clients were programmed to “techniques” in alternative therapy.
-Dissidents found that these people were unable to think outside the “technique” conceptualism imposed by the annual commerce.
+Dissidents found that these people were unable to think outside the “technique” conceptualism imposed by the constant commerce.
 Such criticisms were and are unwelcome to the economic process known as sustainability amongst partisans.
 Sceptical observers refer to that same process as ecobiz (which includes sustainability workshops).

 Another 2005 workshop influenced by Esalen models was “The Gay Pioneer.”
 This cost £445 for a week of playing “the Transformation Game.”
 The ad for clients saliently included the maxim: “Consider the radical possibility that being Gay is a spiritual calling” (ibid., p.
 16).
 By the same standards, heterosexuality must also be a spiritual calling.
 At least, this was evidently the rationale for such Findhorn Foundation workshops as “Intimacy for Couples,” dating to 2004 and priced at £455.
 That workshop week was advertised in terms of: “It can help a couple to deepen love and intimacy, heighten sensual pleasure and move into expanded states of consciousness” (Findhorn Foundation Programmes November 2003 – April 2004, p.
 12).
 Such emphases can be traced, via the consumerist demand created for medieval Tantra, to similar modes favoured at Esalen over the past forty years.
 This exploitive field of commerce merits repudiation.